 Aggregate remuneration of Remuneration Code staff

-In the case of the Firm, there is significant overlap between the above groups; where an individual is part of the senior management of the Firm and also falls within one or more of the other groups set out above, information regarding their remuneration has been disclosed below under the ‘senior management’ heading.
+In the case of the Firm, there is significant overlap between the above types of Remuneration Code Staff.
+Where an individual is part of the senior management of the Firm and also falls within one or more of the other Remuneration Code Staff categories set out above, information regarding their remuneration has been disclosed below under the ‘senior management’ heading.

 Remuneration policy and responsibility for determining remuneration policy

 The Firm has established a management committee which has determined a remuneration policy which:

 • covers all of its Remuneration Code staff;